matn7/CS-Notes/src/main/java/spring/SPRING-5.md

 - `i18n` in a Spring MVC context generally is looking at support for languages.
 - Driven by `accept-language` request header.
 - `en-US` - **en** is the language code, **US** is country code.
-- Language identifiers were established by RFC 3066 in 2001.
+- Language identifiers established by RFC 3066 in 2001.
-- Language Codes are governed by ISO 639:
+- Language Codes governed by ISO 639:
     - ISO - International Organization for Standardization.
-- Region codes are governed by ISO 3166:
+- Region codes governed by ISO 3166:
     - Can refer to countries, regions, territories.

 ### Locale Detection